 MASTER SERVICES AGREEMENT

-This Master Services Agreement (this “Agreement”) is entered into by Loopio Inc., a Canadian Corporation, with offices at 310 Spadina Avenue, Suite 600, Toronto ON M5T 2E8 Canada (“Loopio”) and the customer identified in the applicable Order Form (“Customer”, “you”, or “your”).
+This Master Services Agreement (this “Agreement”) is entered into by Loopio Inc., a Canadian Corporation (“Loopio”) and the customer identified in the applicable Order Form (“Customer”, “you”, or “your”).
 This Agreement governs the Customer’s access to and use of the Services and Professional Services.

 THIS AGREEMENT TAKES EFFECT AS OF THE EFFECTIVE DATE AND BY ACCESSING THE SERVICES, YOU (A) ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THIS AGREEMENT; (B) REPRESENT AND WARRANT THAT YOU HAVE THE RIGHT, POWER, AND AUTHORITY TO ENTER INTO THIS AGREEMENT, AND IF ENTERING INTO THIS AGREEMENT FOR AN ORGANIZATION, THAT YOU HAVE THE LEGAL AUTHORITY TO BIND THAT ORGANIZATION; AND (C) ACCEPT THIS AGREEMENT AND AGREE THAT YOU ARE LEGALLY BOUND BY ITS TERMS.